 But it won’t happen if you use a VPN.
 It serves as a midpoint between your smartphone and the internet.
 VPN also encrypts all the data with high-tier algorithms making sure nobody but you can access your personal messages, photos, emails, and others.
 Also, a no-log policy is a must-have for a good VPN.
 It shouldn’t keep your data on its servers.

 Using a VPN can be crucial for secure and private online interactions.
 We take your online safety seriously.
-That’s why we’re working on ClearVPN — the first effortless VPN for a secure and personalized online experience.
+That’s why we’ve created ClearVPN — the first effortless VPN for a secure and personalized online experience.
 ClearVPN is the only VPN you need.
 Because it clearly understands you.
-More updates coming soon!